-- Record as soon as possible, as you can quickly forget or confuse detail - Be clear, explicit and non-avoidant, and avoid vague statements or euphemisms - Follow the prompts on your safeguarding and child protection recording form - Use proper names for body parts but record exactly any language or vocabulary used by the child. - Use the child's exact words in quotation marks. - Note where and when the incident happened and whether anyone else was around.
+- Record as soon as possible, as you can quickly forget or confuse detail - Be clear, explicit and non-avoidant, and avoid vague statements or euphemisms - Follow the prompts on your safeguarding and child protection recording form - Make use of the body map section on the Incident Form in CPOMS if needed - Use proper names for body parts but record exactly any language or vocabulary used by the child. - Use the child's exact words in quotation marks. - Note where and when the incident happened and whether anyone else was around.